hashkat/hashkat/docs/tutorial12.md

     ideology_weights: {Red: 100, Blue: 100, Green: 100, Orange: 100}
 ```

+The ideology weights are normalized, so the proportion of Red agents in Ontario will be 100 divided by the sum of the ideologies (400) or 1/4.

-Agents may also follow other agents based on ideology under the 'hashtag' follow_model.
-If 'hashtag' follow_model is enabled, and 'care_about_idelogy' under the agent_type is set to 'true' (this permits agents to follow only agents of the same ideology)
+Agents may also follow other agents based on ideology under the 'hashtag' follow_model (or combination/'twitter' follow_model).
+To use the hashtag follow_model it must be enabled and 'care_about_ideology' under the agent_type set to 'true'.
+This permits agents to follow agents of the same ideology.

 ```python
 agents: